AlexsCode/AlexsCode.github.io/posts/driven_development.md

     Scenario:
     This is forcing a modular software design with clear business logic to stakeholders.

+### Domain Driven Development

+    Summary:
+    Focuses of specifying specific "Domains" which can be associated with specific business logic.
+These domains are often controlled by domain "experts" these are not programming experts but business experts whom understand that task/proceedure the program is attempting to automate or perform.

+    Similar to BDD in terms of the aims, but with a larger extreme where groups of features are referred to as "domains" and require to be achieved, in practise this is achieved similarly to BDD with "Models" being used to create an abstraction layer between "domains" and the underlaying programming functions.

+    Scenario:
+    Very Business centric logic, where having non-programmer experts is key, yet without having to utilise Gherkin or similar syntax.
+    I imagine this be well utilised in a software contracting design company.

 ### Feature Driven Development
     Scenario:
     A large project with a large variety of different complex features